 6.3.1 Description

+This solution addresses Key Issue #2 "PIN and PIN Element discovery and selection".

 This solution assumes the PINE is configured with basic information to select the PEMC as part of KI#6.
 Thus, PINE is able to select the PEMC and send the PIN_join request to join the PIN.

 The PIN_join message contains the PIN Information as described in the clause 6.3.3.